eruj22/amazon-challenge/README.md

 - React Router
 - Material UI
 - Firebase
+- React Hot Toast
+- React Content Loader

 ### Possible improvements

 The app can be improved in a few ways:

-- added Stripe payment
+- add Stripe payment
-- displaying more details about desired product in a separate page
+- display more details about desired product in a separate page
-- improving checkout design and getting user's delivery address
+- improve checkout design and getting user's delivery address

 <!-- GETTING STARTED -->